gokhangg/TotalVariationMinimization3D/README.md

 An example application is provided here and based on ITK.
 The codes are written as an ITK filter so you can also inherit the codes for your specific ITK applications.
 However, the performance of the codes are not guaranteed, since they have not been optimized for ITK applications and the codes may not comply with some ITK requirements.

-There are two binaries of the example code which are compiled for Windows and Linux and you can directly run.
+There are two binaries of the example code which are compiled for Windows and Linux and you can directly run them.

 Parameters of the executables:
 -in: input image